Stop Blaming the Handoff — Your Delivery Model Is Broken

 Those questions matter.

-Because once you know where the system loses context, you can start designing better transitions.
+Once you know where the system loses context, you can design better transitions.

 There is a reason this topic keeps pulling me toward change intent, release readiness, dependency visibility, evidence capture, and signal extraction.

-Because the hidden drama in hybrid delivery is not usually the work everyone can see.
+The hidden drama in hybrid delivery is rarely the work everyone can see.

 It is the work hiding between the artifacts.